maxlath/backup-github-repo/README.md

 # backup-github-issues

-Backup all the issues of a github repo, including the comments, events, and labels, as JSON and as HTML.
+Backup all the issues of a Github repo, including the comments, events, and labels, as JSON and as HTML.

 **Features**
 * generate a JSON file with all the issues ([demo](https://github.com/maxlath/backup-github-issues/blob/master/demo/data.json))